Welcome !

 Purpose

-The purpose of this site is to inform and guide the leadership, management and workforce of critical sector entities (CSEs) on various aspects related to the use, security and resilience of their digital ecosystem.
-The content provides a practitioner’s perspective that is also useful to entities of other sectors too.
+The purpose of this site is to inform and guide the leadership, management and workforce of critical sector entities (CSEs) on aspects related to the use, security and resilience of their digital ecosystem.
+The content provides a practitioner’s perspective that is also useful to other stakeholders operating in the national cyberspace.

 Background

 Over the last two decades, India has transformed itself into a highly digitalised nation that has embraced Information and Communication Technology (ICT), Operational Technology (OT) and Internet of Things (IoT) deeply into almost all aspects of our lives.
-We now have a vibrant national cyberspace, which manifests through a digital ecosystem formed by geographically dispersed, interconnected and federated conglomeration of systems, networks, data repositories, applications, devices, processes and services.
+We now have a vibrant national cyberspace, which manifests through a digital ecosystem.

 The cyberspace is vital to national security, economy, public health, public safety and overall national well-being.
-The digital ecosystem enables critical sector entities and other organisations to deliver the national critical functions through business and industrial processes that use the digital infrastructure.
+The digital ecosystem enables critical sector entities and other organisations to deliver the national critical functions through business and industrial systems that run on an underlying digital infrastructure.
 Hence, it is essential to build, maintain and continually improve the resilience of the digital ecosystem of our critical sectors in a coordinated manner.
 Any loss of trust in the same has severe consequences for users and other stakeholders of the national cyberspace.

 The critical sectors in India are listed below: